AlainPaillou/JETSONSKY/README.md

 # JETSONSKY

+2022-08-02 UPDATE : upload of a PDF file to explain options you can set in the main window of JetsonSky

 2022-08-01 UPDATE : New Linux and Windows versions released (with camera control).
 Version 12_02 Changes :
 - added a variable to set Main Window fonts size (from 5 to 7, depending of your system.